 Make a Roux: In a large saucepan set over medium heat, melt ¼ cup of unsalted butter.
 Whisk in ¼ cup of all-purpose flour and cook for 2-3 minutes, until golden.

 Simmer the Gravy: Whisk in 2 cups of milk and season with salt and pepper, to taste.
-Bring mixture to a simmer and cook until slightly thickened, 3 to 4 minutes, then remove from the heat.
-Taste and season as necessary, then serve with hot chicken.
+Bring the mixture to a simmer and cook until slightly thickened, 3 to 4 minutes, then remove from the heat.
+Taste and season as necessary.

 Fry the Chicken: When ready to cook, heat 1 inch of vegetable oil in a large skillet set over medium heat.
 Fry the chicken in batches (if necessary) for 6-8 minutes, flipping as needed, until golden brown.
 Remove to a paper towel-lined plate to drain while cooling.